Elshan Moradi: Biography

-Moradi in February 2016, became the second Iranian chess player to reach 2600 Elo after Ehsan Ghaem Maghami, and in the following month, he scored 2603 in his own personal record.
+Moradi, in February 2016, became the second Iranian chess player to reach 2600 Elo after Ehsan Ghaem Maghami, and in the following month, he scored 2603 in his own personal record.
 In the same year, he won the Washington International tournament ahead of Gata Kamsky and Ilya Smirin.

 Moradi began representing the United States Chess Federation in February 2017.

+In 2019, Moradi tied for first place at the U.S. Masters Chess Championship.

 In 2022, Moradi shared 1st place in the 122nd U.S. Chess Open with Aleksey Sorokin with a score of 8/9 but lost in tie-breaks.
 As Sorokin represents Russia, this qualified Moradi for the 2022 US Championship.